+4.6.1 Credit Risk

+Risk definition

-Risk definition Credit risk is the risk associated with the default or change in credit profile of a client, counterparty or customer.
+Credit risk is the risk associated with the default or change in credit profile of a client, counterparty or customer.
 In its wholesale businesses, J.P.
-Morgan is exposed to credit risk through its underwriting, lending, market-making, and hedging activities with and for clients and counterparties, as well as through its operating services activities (such as cash management and clearing activities), securities financing activities, investment securities portfolio, and cash placed wit banks.
-Firmwide Credit Ris sk Management Risk governance and policy framework Credit risk management is an independent risk management function that monitor measures and manages credit risk throughout the J.P.
+Morgan is exposed to credit risk through its underwriting, lending, market-making, and hedging activities with and for clients and counterparties, as well as through its operating services activities (such as cash management and clearing activities), securities financing activities, investment securities portfolio, and cash placed with banks.

+Firmwide Credit Risk Management

+Credit risk management is an independent risk management function that monitors, measures and manages credit risk throughout the J.P.
 Morgan group and defines credit risk policies and procedures.
 The credit risk function reports to the Firm's CRO.
-The Firm's credit risk management governance includes the following activities: Establishing a comprehensive credit risk policy framework Monitoring, measuring and managing credit risk across all portfolio segments, including transaction and exposure approval Setting industry and geographic concentration limits, as appropriate, and establishing underwriting guidelines Assigning and managing credit authorities in connection with the approval of a credit exposure Managing criticized exposures and delinquent loans Estimating credit losses and ensuring appropriate credit risk-based capital management.
+The Firm's credit risk management governance includes the following activities:

+- Maintaining credit risk policy framework - Monitoring, measuring and managing credit risk across all portfolio segments, including transaction and exposure approval - Setting industry and geographic concentration limits, as appropriate, and establishing underwriting guidelines - Assigning and managing credit authorities in connection with the approval of credit exposure - Managing criticized exposures and delinquent loans - Estimating credit losses and ensuring appropriate credit risk-based capital management.

 J.P.
-Morgan has developed policies and practices that are designed to preserve independence and integrity of the approval and decision-making process to exter credit to ensure credit risks are assessed accurately, approved properly, monitor regularly and managed actively at both the transaction and portfolio levels.
+Morgan has developed policies and practices that are designed to preserve the independence and integrity of the approval and decision-making process to extend credit to ensure credit risks are assessed accurately, approved properly, monitored regularly and managed actively at both the transaction and portfolio levels.
 The Firmwide policy framework establishes credit approval authorities, concentration limits, risk-rating methodologies, portfolio review parameters and guidelines for management of distressed exposures.

+The Firm's Risk Appetite framework incorporates quantitative parameters at the Firm and LOB level for Credit Risk including projections under the J.P.
+Morgan Adverse stress scenario for Wholesale and Consumer Net Charge-offs (NCOs),, including Card and Home Lending.

+Risk Measurement

-Risk appetite The Firm's Risk Appetite framework incorporates quantitative parameters at the Firm and LOB level for Credit Risk including projections under the J.P.
-Morgan Adverse stress scenario for Wholesale and Consumer Credit Costs, including Ca and Home Lending.
-Approach to risk Risk Measurement management Methodologies for measuring credit risk vary depending on several factors, including type of asset, risk measurement parameters and risk management and collection processes.
-Credit risk measurement is based on the probability of defa of an obligor or counterparty, the loss severity given a default event and the exposure at default.
-Credit loss estimates are based on estimates of the probability of default ("PD") a loss severity given a default.
-The probability of default is the likelihood that a borrower will default on its obligation; the loss given default ("LGD") is the estimations on the loan that would be realized upon the default and takes into consideration collateral and structural support for each credit facility.
-The estimate process includes assigning risk ratings to each borrower and credit facility to differentiate risk within the portfolio.
+To measure credit risk, the Firm employs several methodologies for estimating the likelihood of obligor or counterparty default.
+Methodologies for measuring credit risk vary depending on several factors, including type of asset, risk measurement parameters and risk management and collection processes.
+Credit risk measurement is based on the probability of default of an obligor or counterparty, the loss severity given a default event and the exposure at default.

+Credit loss estimates are based on estimates of the probability of default ("PD") and loss severity given a default.
+The probability of default is the likelihood that a borrower will default on its obligation; the loss given default ("LGD") is the estimated loss on the loan that would be realized upon the default and takes into consideration collateral and structural support for each credit facility.
+The estimation process includes assigning risk ratings to each borrower and credit facility to differentiate risk within the portfolio.
 These risk ratings are reviewed regularly by Credit Risk Management and revised as needed to reflect the borrower's current financial position, risk profile and related collateral.
 The calculations and assumptions are based on both internal and external historical experience and management judgment and are reviewed regularly.